reimannsarah/friend-invite/README.md

 - This repo uses the standard boilerplate that is generated with https://github.com/facebook/create-react-app.
 - You should be able to check out the repo, install its dependencies, and run the app locally to do development.
 - To use the rest API, you'll need to use an auth code, which should be emailed to you.
-- Clone the repo to your local machine, create a new repo on your own Github account, and commit your work to it.
+- Clone the repo to your local machine, and commit locally.
+Please keep your work local and do not post the repo to Github.
+- When you are finished, zip up the entire folder (including the .git folder) and email it back to us.

 ## Misc